I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_switch_port_destination.md

 ## Members

-`IsExcluded`

-If this member is set to TRUE, the packet will not be delivered to the
-    destination port.
+`PortId`

+An NDIS_SWITCH_PORT_ID value that specifies the unique identifier of the destination port on the extensible switch.

 `NicIndex`